 Definition: An Entity-generated reference number or short descriptive text for a lease.
-This field provides Entities with the ability to create a reference that identifies the lease in a way that the Entity can readily identify the lease and if required, assist with data matching between entity, PSP and AGPR data sources.
+This field provides Entities with the ability to record the unique identifier from their own system to enable faster and more accurate data matching between entity, PSP and AGPR data sources.
 Notes: Each lease should have a unique lease description.
 It would be preferable if Entities use the same lease identifiers through multiple collection periods.
 Format: Free text